Skip to main content

 Key takeaways

-• Ozempic and Jardiance are FDA approved to treat Type 2 diabetes but differ in active ingredients, dosage forms, and side effects.
+• Ozempic and Jardiance are FDA approved to treat Type 2 diabetes but differ in mechanism of action, active ingredients, dosage forms, and side effects.

 • Jardiance can be prescribed to adults and children ages 10 and older, making it a more suitable option for younger patients with Type 2 diabetes than Ozempic, which is only approved for adults 18 and older.

-• Despite their potential benefits, Ozempic and Jardiance carry potential side effects and interactions with other drugs.
+• Despite their potential benefits, Ozempic and Jardiance carry potential side effects and interactions with other drugs, which may make one preferable over the other to certain individuals.

-Ozempic and Jardiance are prescribed to manage Type 2 diabetes.
+Ozempic and Jardiance are prescribed to manage Type 2 diabetes mellitus.
 Both drugs have been approved by the Food and Drug Administration (FDA) to manage blood sugar (glucose) levels.
 As brand-name medications, Ozempic and Jardiance may be more expensive than other drugs for diabetes.

 Read on to learn more about the similarities and differences between Ozempic and Jardiance.